RithvikBurri/mysql-db-investigator/README.md

 * **User Experience Design:** Clear prompts, informative feedback, and result displays
 * **Tool Adaptability:** Universal design for any MySQL database structure

+# Instructions: Setup and Run

-# MySQL DB Investigator
+Follow these steps to set up and run the MySQL DB Investigator locally.

-This project uses an example **employee database**, but the Python script can be adapted to work with **any MySQL database**.
-Just update the queries and schema references in `investigator.py`.
+This project uses an example employee database, but the Python script can be adapted to work with any MySQL database — simply update the queries and schema references in `investigator.py`.

 ## 1. Clone the Repository